scale-docs/docs/list-your-token/index.md

 ### Requirements
 - Contract must be verified.
 - Active social presence and community enagement.
-- The liquidity pool must have at least $10,000 worth of total liquidity on its Equalizer Pairs.
+- The liquidity pool must have at least $10,000 worth of total liquidity on its Scale.farm Pairs.
 - Tokens applying for a whitelist must be paired against FTM/ETH/Stablecoins or our native tokens, EQUAL or SCALE.
 - Project applying must be 10 days old or more!
 - Requested asset must have more than 25 holders.